 Passing the Peace

-So after a couple of hours hanging around in Grace we prayed (yeah, right out in the open like that) hugged, shared Twitter names, connected on Facebook and said our “stay in touches”.
-Hands and feet freezing but heart and soul warm I headed a few more blocks south to the Village and then turned north again ready to find lunch.
+So after a couple of hours hanging around in God’s Grace, we prayed (yeah, right out in the open like that) hugged, shared Twitter handles, connected on Facebook and said our “stay in touches”.
+Hands and feet freezing but heart and soul warm, I headed a few more blocks south to the Village ready to find lunch.
 As I walked along I would see heads smudged with ashes bobbing along among the masses.
 And once in a while, more often than not really, there was a glimmer of recognition, a tiny flicker of a connection.
-Not that we were running through the streets hugging and high-fiving or anything (admit it, that’d be hella awesome sight) but there were slight smiles, occasional head nods and even a few pair of glistening eyes.
+Not that we were running through the streets hugging and high-fiving or anything (admit it, that’d be an awesome sight) but there were quiet smiles, occasional head nods and even a few pair of glistening eyes.
 Why?
 Maybe because amidst all the world swirling around us we felt a micro-second of connection to one another and a larger story.
-All those other heads smeared with the burnt palms from last year shared something special.
+All those lovely faces smeared with the burnt palms from last year shared something ineffable and at the same time tangible.
 Something we ALL share but here we were wearing it right out in the open.
+What is it we ALL share?
 The promise that we have come from God, in God we all dwell and to God we shall return.
 Every last one of us.
-And in admitting our brokenness in this act of penitence so too we acknowledge our kinship with the masses around us, each one broken and beautiful in her own way.
+And in admitting our brokenness in this ancient act of penitence, so too we acknowledge our kinship with the masses around us, each one broken and beautiful in her own way.
 A smile – peace be with you.
 A nod – and also with you.

-At 5 pm L and I reconnected and met Bridgette and Amanda at The Russian Vodka Room (which looked like it could be a perfect for that “Russian Mafia bar” scene of Law & Order).
+At 5 pm L and I reconnected and met former seminary colleagues of mine, Bridgette and Amanda, at The Russian Vodka Room (which looked like it could be a perfect for the next “Russian Mafia bar” scene of Law & Order).
 With hugs and smiles and laughter we reconnected over a cocktails and happy tales.
-Oh to have spent more time, and hopefully to see each other again soon!

 The Word Shared